Lasioderma serricorne: Host learning and selection for egg laying

 Cigarette beetles can be influenced on where to lay their eggs by smell.
 A study found that cigarette beetles produced significantly more eggs when given the opportunity to lay them on a food substrate as opposed to a non-food substrate.
 This effect can be found for a variety of food substrates, and although the success varies between types of food, all food substrates perform better than nonfood material.

 Odor

 Part of L. serricornes ability to recognize the difference between food and non-food substrate and which would in turn make the best oviposition location is through odor.
 When a non-food substrate was soaked in the smell of tobacco and wheat, female cigarette beetles not only choose to oviposition there, but laid significantly more eggs than they did on the non-food odor substrate.
 This has implications for their success as a pest, as the more attractive a food environment is by odor, the more eggs they will lay.
-This knowledge has contributed to the production of odorous cigarette beetle repellant solution, which coats dried good in a non-food odor that deters them from lying eggs in packaged products.
+This knowledge has contributed to the production of odorous cigarette beetle repellant solution, which coats dried goods in a non-food odor that deters them from lying eggs in packaged products.